Fresno State offers nationally recognized residencies in partnership with school districts

 elementary school classrooms.
 Upon successful completion of the program, individuals

-will be awarded a multiple subject teaching credential and bilingual authorization
+will be awarded a multiple subject teaching credential (and, if applicable, a Bilingual

-in Spanish.
-It offers a comprehensive year-long residency experience, equipping aspiring
+Authorization in Spanish).
+It offers a comprehensive year-long residency experience,

-bilingual teachers with the necessary knowledge, skills, and support to excel in high-demand
+equipping aspiring teachers with the necessary knowledge, skills, and support to excel

 Residency Experience